top of page

 ORIGINS

-Chicago is a 1975 American musical with music by John Kander, lyrics by Fred Ebb, and book by Ebb and Bob Fosse.
+Chicago: The Musical is a 1975 American musical with music by John Kander, lyrics by Fred Ebb, and book by Ebb and Bob Fosse.
 Bob Fosse directed and choreographed the original production, and his style is strongly identified with the show.

 Set in Chicago in the Jazz Age, the musical is based on a 1926 play of the same title by Maurine Dallas Watkins, about actual criminals and crimes on which she reported.
 Chicago Tribune reporter and playwright Maurine Dallas Watkins was assigned to cover the 1924 trials of accused murderers Beulah Annan and Belva Gaertner.
 In the early 1920s, Chicago's press and public became riveted by the subject of homicides committed by women.
 Several high-profile cases arose, which generally involved women killing their lovers or husbands.
 These cases were tried against a backdrop of changing views of women in the Jazz Age, and a long string of acquittals by Cook County juries of female murderers (juries at the time were all male, and convicted murderers generally faced death by hanging).
 A lore arose that, in Chicago, feminine or attractive women could not be convicted.
 The Chicago Tribune generally favored the prosecution's case, while still presenting the details of these women's lives.
 Its rivals at the Hearst papers were more pro-defendant, and employed what were derisively called "sob-sisters" – women reporters who focused on the plight, attractiveness, redemption, or grace of the female defendants.
 Regardless of stance, the press covered several of these women as celebrities.